 - OSHPD is tasked in the California State Emergency Plan to provide assistance in two emergency response areas; the Medical and Health Services Function and the Construction and Engineering Function.
 OSHPD′s priority will be to assist EMSA with implementation of the Medical and Health Function response.
 Assistance to the Construction and Engineering Function will be secondary and provided only if personnel and resources are available.

-- Severely damaged HCF′s may be posted and evacuated before OSHPD officials arrive.
+- Severely damaged Health Care Facilities (HCF) may be posted and evacuated before OSHPD officials arrive.
 This action could be taken by local response officials, local structural engineers or HCF officials.
 OSHPD will encourage local officials and HCF facilities personnel to use the ATC-20-2 methodology for immediate on-site assessments.
 OSHPD response teams will re-inspect HCF’s which have been posted by others.

-- OSHPD damage inspection reports are not intended for use by the County, the hospital or other parties for the purpose of obtaining disaster relief funds from the State or Federal government.
+- OSHPD damage inspection reports are not intended for use by local jurisdictions, hospitals or other parties for the purpose of obtaining disaster relief funds from the State or Federal government.

 - OSHPD will not participate in emergency repair decisions by Health Care Facilities (HCF) officials.
 For a specified and limited time period following an earthquake, unobserved repair of HCF′s will be allowed by OSHPD.
 (The time period will be determined by the severity of the earthquake and dictated by the length of the emergency period.)
 Review, approval and permitting of HCF′s repair and reconstruction projects will be given priority by OSHPD for a specified and limited time period following an earthquake.